nataliasuska/natalia/README.md

 #### Note
 This [repo is configured](https://codeclimate.com/github/nataliasuska/natalia) with Code Climate service.
-However, though I didn't integrate with Travis CI and don't have a 'test' folder, I did complete local website hosting tests before deployment onto Heroku.
+However, though I didn't integrate with Travis CI and don't have a 'test' folder, I did complete local website hosting tests before and even during deployment onto Heroku.
+It's what worked with my website, given that it is mostly HTML for my user's needs.